Skip to main content

 Impaired Blood-Brain Barrier Function

-The (BBB) is a highly selective gateway that protects the brain from toxins and pathogens in the bloodstream.
+The blood-brain barrier (BBB) is a highly selective gateway that protects the brain from toxins and pathogens in the bloodstream.
 Metabolic syndrome and the associated inflammation directly compromise the integrity of this barrier.
 The tight junctions between the cells of the BBB loosen, allowing inflammatory molecules and other disruptive substances to leak into the brain’s environment.

 This breach turns the brain from a protected sanctuary into a site of chronic immune activation, a condition that is antithetical to optimal cognitive function.
 Introducing therapeutic hormones into this compromised environment cannot yield the desired results, as the foundational security of the system has been breached.